 If you can’t drive your car due to vandalism, call your insurer and they’ll tell you how you can get your car repaired.

-‘Comprehensive vehicle insurance will cover you for damage to your car, including damage caused by vandalism,’ says Michelle.
+‘Comprehensive vehicle insurance will cover you for damage to your car, including damage caused by vandalism’ says the motor underwriting team.

 If your car is deemed a total loss, your insurer is likely to pay you the market value of your car.

-‘If you’re insured with LV=, your car is less than 12 months old and you’re the first registered keeper, we’ll replace it with a new one,’ says Michelle.
+‘If you’re insured with LV=, your car is less than 12 months old and you’re the first registered keeper, we’ll replace it with a new one.’

 Preventing vandalism to your car is very similar to preventing theft.

-‘If you can’t park in your garage or on your drive, try to park your car in a well-lit area,’ recommends Michelle.
+‘If you can’t park in your garage or on your drive, try to park your car in a well-lit area,’ recommends the team.

 Wherever you park, it’s also a good idea to leave a bit of space between you and other cars, as it means thieves and vandals will have fewer places to hide if they’re scoping for something to steal.
 You should also make sure that you don’t leave anything valuable visible, and preferably not inside the car at all.